HMProgrammingClub/NYCSL/README.md

 ##Todo

-- Fix email verification bug
 - Only load top ~20 on leaderboard
 	- Button to load 10 more
 - User overall score
 	- Base score for competition participation + inverse of placing (1st / 30 people) = 30 points
 	- Overall leaderboard
 	- Badges?
+- Show number of submissions on the leaderboard
 - Remove js redundancy
 - Reduce backend calls
 - Password recovery